ahmedsherif/ahmedsherif.github.io/_posts/2024-07-02-crypto-attack-jenkins.md

 ### Byte patterns

-Well, since we lost hope in our case for finding the replacement characters `EFBFBD`, we could actually assume that the hudson file did not have non-printable characters and is correct, but that was not the case since we could not decrypt our credentials with it.

-The other assumption is that we have a different encoding and replacement character could be anything else, so maybe we can try with repeated bytes?!
+I couldn't find the replacement bytes `EFBFBD`, which might mean the Hudson binary file was correctly retrieved, or something else is at play.
+Cracking the confidentiality key didn't work.

+Considering a different encoding might change the replacement bytes, I wondered if it was a sequence or just one byte.

+I set up several Jenkins instances with different environments, reading the binary files to spot patterns.
+I suspected the replacement byte could be a single byte.

+Using this one-liner, I checked for the most repeated byte, identifying `0x3f` as a potential replacement byte

 ```bash
 dd if=hudson.bin bs=1 skip=32 count=16 2>/dev/null | xxd -p | fold -w2 | sort | uniq -c | sort -nr | head -n 1